ARMmbed/easy-connect/README.md

 # Easy Connect - Easily add all supported connectivity methods to your mbed OS project

-Often you want to give users of your application the choice to switch between connectivity methods.
-The `NetworkInterface` API makes this easy, but you'll still need a mechanism for the user to chooce the method, throw in some `#define`'s, etc. Easy Connect handles all this for you.
-Just declare the desired connectivity method in your `mbed_app.json` file, and call `easy_connect()` from your application.
+You may want to give the users of your application the possibility to switch between connectivity methods.
+The `NetworkInterface` API makes this easy, but you still need a mechanism for the user to chooce the method,  and perhaps throw in some `#define`'s.
+Easy Connect handles all of this for you.
+Just declare the desired connectivity method in your `mbed_app.json` file and call `easy_connect()` from your application.

-## Specifying connectivity method
+## Specifying the connectivity method

-Add the following to your ``mbed_app.json`` file:
+Add the following to your `mbed_app.json` file:

 ```json
 {